Folquet de Marselha: Bishop

 Folquet's life and career abruptly changed around 1195 when he experienced a profound religious conversion and decided to renounce his former life.
 He joined the strict Cistercian Order, entering the monastery of Thoronet (Var, France), and appears to have placed his wife and two sons in monastic institutions as well.
-He soon rose in prominence and was elected abbot of Thoronet which allowed him to help found the sister house of Géménos to house women, quite possibly including his wife.
+He soon was elected its abbot, which allowed him to help found the sister house of Géménos to house women, quite possibly including his wife.

-He was elected Bishop of Toulouse in 1205, after two Cistercian Papal legates had been sent to the region to reform it.
+Folquet was elected Bishop of Toulouse in 1205, after two Cistercian Papal legates had been sent to the region to reform it.
 Pope Innocent III was particularly concerned by the prevalence of both heresy and episcopal corruption in the Languedoc and used the Cistercians to combat both.
 The legates had deposed the previous Bishop, Raimon de Rabastens, and were probably instrumental in arranging Folquet's nomination for the position.

 As Bishop of Toulouse, Folquet (now traditionally referred to by his proper name, Foulques, Fulk, or Folc, instead of the diminutive Folquet) took a very active role in combatting heresy.
-Throughout his episcopal career he sought to create and encourage outlets for religious enthusiasm that were Catholic in an effort to woo believers away from preachers of heresy (primarily Cathar and Waldensian).
+Throughout his episcopal career he sought to create and encourage outlets for religious enthusiasm that were Catholic in an effort to woo believers away from heresy (primarily identified as Cathar and Waldensian).
 In 1206 he created what would become the convent of Prouille to offer women a religious community that would rival (and, where necessary, replace) those of the Cathars.
 He participated in the initial preaching mission of Saint Dominic that was led by Dominic's superior, Bishop Diego of Osma.
 He continued to support this new form of preaching after Bishop Diego's death by backing Dominic and his followers, eventually allotting the nascent Dominicans property and a portion of the tithes of Toulouse to ensure their continued success.